 Dart rummaged through the box to find the face that fit the brain.
 He was successful, but by then the anxious groom was threatening to find another best man.
 Dart set the fossil aside to attend to the wedding, but he spent the next three months chipping matrix away from the face with sharpened knitting needles.
 When he finally removed the rock, he saw the face of an apelike child, the Taung Child.

 Why the objections?
 At least one was legitimate.
 Juvenile apes, like the fossil Dart described, look more humanlike than adult apes.
 This led some to believe that Dart saw an affinity that wasn't really there.
 And before the age of reliable dating techniques, some thought the fossil was only 500,000 years old, far too young to be a human ancestor.
 Other criticisms were less valid.
 Despite Darwin's suggestion that humans arose in Africa, it was commonly believed for much of the 20th century that the birthplace of man was Asia.
 Dart's find was on the wrong continent.
 What's more, although prominent scientists of the time accepted the idea of evolution, they were convinced that there had always been a great gulf between humans and the rest of the animal kingdom.
 This creature of Dart's was just too apelike.
 Even Dart's nomenclature was criticized.
 An unsigned editorial in Nature complained about his mixing of Latin and Greek roots, commenting, "the niceties of etymology do not generally appeal to him."
 Most ironic of all, however, was that Dart's find conflicted with what was "known" from the Piltdown skull.
+(The skull was still widely considered a legitimate find at the time; Dart referred to Eoanthropus dawsoni in his paper.)
 When paleoanthropologists started paying serious attention to legitimate human fossils, their attention focused on Davidson Black's Peking Man, announced in 1929.

 So the years after the Taung Child discovery were difficult ones for Dart, in which his first marriage collapsed — as did his nerves.
 He had an ally in Robert Broom, feisty doctor with an interest in paleontology.
 When Dart was completely demoralized by the criticism, Broom took over, and in 1936 found the first adult australopithecine skull.
 Unfortunately, Broom didn't have the influence to sway academic opinion, in part because of his own tendency to challenge authority.
 Broom was happy to play the role of dissident, but Dart was not.